-We collect donations of useful items that we can give to consumers at our holiday parties as gifts.
-If you would like to make up gift bags for these events we can take donations through the year and useful items would be socks, hats, gloves, blankets, shampoo, soap, notebook&pen, Kleenex and a gift card to a local store or lunch/brunch restaurant e.g. Meijer, Kroger, Target, Tim Hortons, If you would like to collect items to donate please email email@example.com once completed and she will be able to arrange for you to drop of the gift bags at a Michigan location that is convenient for you.
+Spread Some Cheer this Year!
+This is a great opportunity for either an individual or a group service project.
+Throughout the year we collect gift bags or boxes containing donations of useful items that we can give directly to people we serve.
+Useful items would be socks, hats, gloves, blankets, shampoo, soap, notebook & pen, Kleenex and a gift card to a local grocery store or restaurant.
+Once you have collected the items you would like to donate please email email@example.com or call 248.475.6405 and she will be able to arrange for you to drop them off at a Michigan location that is convenient for you.
 Our locations are posted on this website.
+For an information flyer for this project click here.

 Offer recommendations for program improvement.